thetron/menumatic/README.md

 groups nested in your navigation will not display as part of the normal rendering, but only when you request them.

 The best example of when this is useful is for developing a sidebar.
 Particularly in the case of a sidebar whose navigation items will vary, depending on the page.
-For example:

-_todo_
+__Please note__: grouping is not currently available, but is coming _very_ soon.